Hurt or Lost? Call 9-1-1

 Bring a Backup

 Your phone may become your only lifeline.
-Always bring a backup battery when you hike.
+Always bring a portable charger when you hike.

 Text or Tell